Best Power for Weight of any Aero engine on the market.

 For those owners wanting to fit vacuum instruments to their aircraft the Jabiru engine design includes a vacuum pump drive, direct mounted through a coupling on the rear of the crankshaft.

-The Jabiru engine is manufactured within an Australian Civil Aviation Safety
+The Jabiru engine is manufactured to ASTM F2339 and within Qulality Assurance Standard ASTM F2279 as well as Australian Civil Aviation Safety

 Authority (CASA) approved Quality Assurance System to exacting standards.